Core Module Information

 Description of module content:

 This module introduces you to the physiological concept of balance in respect to the health and wellbeing of humans and animals.
-In the module you will learn how biological systems adapt to survive internal and external variations at diurnal, seasonal and evolutionary levels.
+In the module you will learn how biological systems adapt to change at diurnal, seasonal and evolutionary levels.
 The examples used to illustrate physiological variability and adaptation are drawn from a wide variety of species.
 You will go onto explore factors which affect good health such as toxicity, pathogen challenge, metabolic disorders and neoplasm.
 You will use a wide variety of laboratory techniques that are commonly used to diagnose ill health and be given the opportunity to investigate the effect of small lifestyle changes on your own wellbeing.

 Learning Outcomes for module: